 Instead of browsing your Facebook timeline, do something else.
-Pick up a book to read, grab the report you haven’t finished, start a conversation with a friend or colleague.
-That way, you won’t drop the habit but replace it with something else that will fill your day with more quality time and productivity.
+Pick up a book to read, grab the report you haven’t finished, and start a conversation with a friend or colleague.
+That way, you won’t drop the habit, but replace it with something else that will fill your day with more quality time and productivity.

 Turn off your push notifications